dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-mtd-ios.md

 ---

-# You need to install Mobile Threat Defense on your iOS device
+# Install Mobile Threat Defense on your iOS device

 Before you can access your work, your IT administrator needs you to install the Mobile Threat Defense app, which helps to protect your device by finding potential security threats.
 You might see different prompts on your device, depending on how your IT admin set it up.